Universally defining subrings in function fields: Quadratic forms, valuations, residues, transfers

 If $q_1$ and $q_2$ are quadratic forms on $V_1$ and $V_2$ respectively, and if there exists an embedding $L: V_1 \to V_2$ such that $q_2(L(v)) = q_1(v)$ for all $v \in V_1$, then we call $q_1$ a \emph{subform} of $q_2$.
 If additionally $\dim(V_1) = \dim(V_2)$, we say that $q_1$ and $q_2$ are \emph{isometric} and denote this by $q_1 \cong q_2$.

-If $f \in K[X_1, \ldots, X_n]$ is a homogeneous polynomial of degree $2$, then the map $K^n \to K : (x_1, \ldots, x_n) \mapsto f(x_1, \ldots, x_n)$ is a quadratic form.
+If $f \in K[X_1, \ldots, X_n]$ is a homogeneous polynomial of degree $2$ (or $f$ is identically zero), then the map $K^n \to K : (x_1, \ldots, x_n) \mapsto f(x_1, \ldots, x_n)$ is a quadratic form.
 Conversely, up to isometry, every quadratic form over $K$ is obtained in such a way.
-In most contexts we will freely identify isometric quadratic forms, and as such there is no harm in identifying quadratic forms over $K$ with homogeneous degree $2$ polynomials over $K$.
+In most contexts we will freely identify isometric quadratic forms, and as such there is no harm in representing quadratic forms over $K$ by homogeneous degree $2$ polynomials over $K$.